 Taking into consideration possibility of sneak circuits formation it is recommended to use vibration transducers with external electrical body insulation (e.g AR2019 or AR2031) or use insulating pins – AH01005.

 The connection circuit of vibration transducers AR28, AR35 (without metal hose) uses a shielded 2-wire connection cable.
 The shield is used for protecting vibration transducer against ESD and electromagnetic interferences.
 The shield must be grounded only at one point, typically on the sensor body.
-Installation of capacitor with capacitance ≈ 0,01 mF x 200 V between the shield and registering equipment also leads to reduction of high frequency interference.
+Installation of a capacitor with capacitance ≈ 0,01 mF x 200 V between the shield and registering equipment also leads to a reduction of high-frequency interference.

 Multi-wire connection circuit with one protective shield

 In the case of a high level electromagnetic interference (for example, radio transmitter, electrostatic discharge, sparking), it is reasonable to use vibration transducers AR28, AR35 with a metal hose as a second external protective shield.
 The external protective shield is electrically connected to the vibration converter body.
 The internal shield electrically insulated from the external shield is connected to the registering equipment body.

 Similarly to the connection scheme of vibration transducer with one protective shield, it is recommended to install capacitor with capacitance 0.01 mF x 200 V between internal and external shields.